Intellectual property in Iran: Protection of Cultural Property

 Iran ratified the Protocol to the Convention for the Protection of Cultural Property in the Event of Armed Conflict (The Hague, 14 May 1954.) in 1959 and the Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property (Paris, 14 November 1970.) in 1975, and agreed to the Convention concerning the Protection of the World Cultural and Natural Heritage (Paris, 16 November 1972) and to the Second Protocol to the Hague Convention of 1954 for the Protection of Cultural Property in the Event of Armed Conflict.
 (The Hague, 26 March 1999) in 2005.

 Convention for the Protection of Industrial Property (a.k.a. the Paris Convention), 1959

 Iran is a signatory to the International Convention for Protection of Industrial Property (also known as the Paris Convention).
-The Paris Convention requires Iran to grant the same protection to the industrial property of the nationals of the members of the treaty as to that of Iranians.

 World Intellectual Property Organization (WIPO), 2002

 Iran is a member of the WIPO since 2002 and has acceded to several WIPO intellectual property treaties.
 However, Iran is not a signatory to the WIPO Copyright Treaty.

 As per WIPO's report titled "World Intellectual Property Indicators 2013", Iran ranked 90th for patents generated by Iranian nationals all over the world, 100th in industrial design and 82nd in trademarks, positioning Iran below Jordan and Venezuela in this regard but above Yemen and Jamaica.